panaverse/panaverse.github.io/README.md

 ### Karachi

+Tuesday: 6:00 pm to 10:00 pm in Bahria Auditorium

 Wednesday: 6:00 pm to 10:00 pm in Bahria Auditorium

-Thursday or Tuesday (not final yet): 6:00 pm to 10:00 pm in Bahria Auditorium

 2 Sections of 750 each in Karachi = 1,500